 Use “I” Statements

 Using “I” statements allows individuals to express their feelings without placing blame.
-For example, saying “I feel hurt when…” is more constructive than saying “You always…”.
+For example, saying “I feel hurt when I don’t get a response to my text” is more constructive than “You never reply to me.”
+This reduces defensiveness and opens the door to understanding.

 Schedule Regular Check-Ins